Pope Pius XII: Funeral

-Cause for canonisation
+Cause for canonization

 Pope Pius XII's cause of canonization was opened on 18 November 1965 by Pope Paul VI during the final session of the Second Vatican Council.
 In May 2007, the congregation recommended that Pius XII should be declared Venerable.
 Pope Benedict XVI did so on 19 December 2009, simultaneously making the same declaration in regard to Pope John Paul II.

 For Venerable status, the Congregation for the Causes of Saints certifies the "heroic virtues" of the candidate.
 Making Pius XII as Venerable met with various responses, most centered on the papal words and actions during World War II.
 Benedict's signature on the decree of heroic virtue was regarded by some as a public relations blunder, though acceptance of Pius XII as a saviour of Europe's Jews is regarded as 'proof of fidelity to the Church, the pope and the Tradition' by neoconservative Catholic groups.
 On the other hand, Rabbi Marvin Hier, founder and dean at the Simon Wiesenthal Center said "there would be a great distortion of history" if Pius XII were canonized.
 Rabbi Jeremy Lawrence, the head of Sydney's Great Synagogue, said: "How can one venerate a man who ... seemed to give his passive permission to the Nazis as the Jews were prised from his doorstep in Rome?"

-On 1 August 2013, an anonymous "source who works for the Congregation for the Causes of Saints" said Pope Francis is considering canonization without a miracle, "us[ing] the formula of scientia certa".
+On 1 August 2013, an anonymous "source who works for the Congregation for the Causes of Saints" said Pope Francis was considering canonization without a miracle, "us[ing] the formula of scientia certa".

-Pope Francis also announced his intention in January 2014 to open the Vatican Secret Archives to scholars so that an evaluation of the late pontiff's role in the war can be determined before canonization.
+Pope Francis also announced his intention in January 2014 to open the Vatican Secret Archives to scholars so that an evaluation of Pius' role in the war can be determined before canonization.
 This has been met with praise by the Jewish community.
 However, it was said that it could take up to a year to gather all the documents and then analyze them.

-On 26 May 2014 on his way back from the Holy Land to Vatican City, Pope Francis stated that the late pope would not be beatified because the cause has stalled.
+On 26 May 2014, on his way back from the Holy Land to the Vatican City, Pope Francis stated that the late pope would not be beatified because the cause had stalled.
 Pope Francis stated that he checked the progress of the cause for Pius XII and said that there were no miracles attributed to his intercession, which was the main reason that the cause had halted.

-Father Peter Gumpel stated, on a 12 January 2016 documentary on the late pope, that there was consultation of the Vatican Secret Archives which were carried out in secret; in short it means that there are no controversies surrounding the late pontiff that could impede the potential beatification.
+Father Peter Gumpel stated, in a 12 January 2016 documentary on the late pope, that there was consultation of the Vatican Secret Archives which were carried out in secret; in short, it means that there are no controversies surrounding the late pontiff that could impede the potential beatification.
 In that same documentary, the cause's vice-postulator Marc Lindeijer stated that several miracles attributed to the late pope are reported to the postulation every year but the individuals related to the healings do not come forward to enact diocesan proceedings of investigation.
 Lindeijer explained that this was the reason that the cause has stalled in the past as none have come forward to assist the postulation in their investigations.